 Heat transfer fluid systems used in the process industry can be considered the heart of the plant.
 However, the heat transfer fluids are frequently taken for granted.
 Commonly, incomplete knowledge about operation and maintenance of heat transfer fluid, or thermic fluid, may result in premature oxidation or thermal degradation.

-By taking ownership of fluid-related decisions for the entire life of the project, from design through dismantling, users can secure the best and lowest-cost approach in process heating and cooling.
+By taking ownership of a project’s fluid-related decisions, from design through dismantling, users can secure the best and lowest cost heating and cooling.

 Extreme processing temperatures present the greatest risk.
 Know where leaks are most likely to occur and how to prevent them.